 Dissipativity theory has found applications in a wide range of control problems~\cite{willems1972dissipative,byrnes1994losslessness}.
-Efficient tools for performance analysis of nonlinear systems are becoming increasingly important in practical applications, and dissipativity can express stability and performance jointly~\cite{willems1972dissipative}.
-Several frameworks have been developed to provide valuable tools for this analysis~\cite{rajpurohit2016dissipativity,verhoek2023convex,hill1976stability} and to check the global stability properties of nonlinear systems~\cite{angeli2002lyapunov,pavlov2008incremental}.
-However, dissipativity and stability properties of subsystems can be preserved or altered when systems are combined~\cite{moylan1978stability}.
+It offers a unified framework for analyzing stability and performance in nonlinear systems~\cite{willems1972dissipative}.
+Several frameworks exist to analyze these properties ~\cite{rajpurohit2016dissipativity,verhoek2023convex,hill1976stability} and ensure global stability of nonlinear systems~\cite{angeli2002lyapunov,pavlov2008incremental}.
+However, the dissipativity and stability properties of the subsystems can be preserved or altered when the systems are combined~\cite{moylan1978stability}.
 Different works have derived sufficient conditions to provide guarantees on input-output properties for generic interconnected systems~\cite{arcak2016networks,inoue2018dissipativity}.

-Dissipativity concept have recently been utilized to enforce robustness in Neural Networks (NNs) by analyzing them from a dynamical system perspective.
-In~\cite{furieri2022distributed}, the passivity properties of port-Hamiltonian networks have been exploited to derive controllers that preserve the passivity of the system.
-In~\cite{revay2023recurrent,revay2021recurrent,martinelli2023unconstrained}, a new class of neural networks named Recurrent Equilibrium Networks (RENs) guarantees, through a proper parametrization of some parameters, incremental $L_2$-boundedness, effectively making possible to train them in an unconstrained fashion while ensuring such a property throughout the whole training phase.
+This framework has recently been exploited to enforce robustness in Neural Networks (NNs) by analyzing them from a dynamical system perspective.
+Recurrent Equilibrium Networks (RENs)~\cite{revay2023recurrent,revay2021recurrent,martinelli2023unconstrained} achieve incremental $L_2$-boundedness through a specific parameterization, enabling unconstrained training while guaranteeing stability.
 While NNs have found attractive applications in various fields, including the identification of dynamical systems~\cite{terzi2020learning,chen1990non,zakwan2022physically}, their full potential is not yet fully understood.
-Despite the capability of some NN architectures to offer dissipativity properties, establishing a parameterization that preserves these properties for a given interconnection topology remains an open challenge.
+While certain NN architectures can offer dissipative properties, it remains a challenge to develop a parameterization method that ensures these properties are maintained when the network has a specific interconnection topology.